Hirshhorn Museum and Sculpture Garden

 The sculpture garden makes an inspiring spot for a picnic.

 Docents lead 45-minute highlights tours every day at 12:30, and again at 3:30 on weekends.

 Have a question?
 Seek out the museum's Interpretive Guides, who wear question-mark badges.

-About three times a year, to coincide with a major installation, the museum hosts Hirshhorn After Hours events: parties that last until midnight and feature performance art, live music, dancing, and gallery talks.
+About three times a year the museum hosts Hirshhorn After Hours events: parties that last until midnight and feature performance art, live music, dancing, and gallery talks.

-The museum regularly screens independent and experimental films.
+The museum regularly screens premieres of independent, experimental and documentary films.

 - Phone: 202/633–2829